Azure/doAzureParallel/docs/23-persistent-storage.md

 ## Getting results from storage

-When the user is ready to get their results in a new session, the user use the following command:
+When the user is ready to get their results in a new session, the user uses the following command:

 ```R
 my_job_id <- "my_unique_job_id"